Please change orientation

 Program: Interactive installation for cultural activities

-Environmental: Built from green bamboo; bamboo was re-used by another artist after the project.
+Environmental: Built from green bamboo; bamboo was reused by another artist after the project

 Design Team: Eric Bunge, Mimi Hoang | Jorge Pereira, Samuel Dufaux